fujiapple852/rust-daml-bindings/examples/daml-oas/README.md

 ## License

-`daml2oas` is distributed under the terms of the Apache License (Version 2.0).
+`daml-oas` is distributed under the terms of the Apache License (Version 2.0).

 Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in time by you, as defined in the Apache-2.0 license, shall be dual licensed as above, without any additional terms or conditions.